Andres Wirkmaa, Esq.

 Biography

-Andres Wirkmaa was born on Sunday, March 5th, 1950, in the heart of the southern New Jersey farmlands--the first child born in the United States to his family of Estonian WWII refugees.
+Andres Wirkmaa was born in the heart of the southern New Jersey farmlands--the first child born in the United States to his family of Estonian WWII refugees.

 Growing up in the "company town" of Seabrook Farms, in an entirely ethnic immigrant community, Andy did not speak English until the age of five.